Zest-studi-o/P01-Allotment-gardens/README.md

 In the future I would like to:

 - Add some animations to the images.
-- Implement further form validations by adding JS.
+- Implement further form validations by adding JS to differentiate between numbers from different countries and validate them.
 - Create individual pages for each location, that the user could easily access by clicking on the cards in the locations section.
 - Create a search bar and a filter for the locations to be able to sort and find.